mayasharma2110/Keep-Riding/README.md

 as the below elements also changed position due to the carousel.
 I resolved this by making sure all the images had the same aspect ratio using cropping.

+#### Bug 4

+I made the fieldset height to be 100% so that they looked better on larger screens when these are set side by side.
+However this made the height of the parent element (div with class “col-12 col-lg-6” in my case) smaller than that of fieldset height, which was very unexpected.
+This also caused issues with ther submit and reset button positioning and making them very inside the fieldset in some situations.

+I tried experiementing with different height values for fieldset and its parent div which did not solve the problem and then I googled and found this [stackoverflow post](https://stackoverflow.com/questions/9116689/fieldset-does-not-follow-its-parents-height
+) and from the post some [runnable example that explains my problem clearly ](http://jsfiddle.net/3hfytpw4/).
+As you can see if you click the second link and then run the example the parent with class “divContainer blahContainer” does not have the height which aligns with that of the fieldsets.

+I had to remove padding and margins (top/bottom) of fieldset and add these instead to the parent/child elements of fieldset.
+Perhaps there is a more elegant solution to what I used but this worked fine for my needs, although a bit cumbersome.

 ### Minor bugs/fixes

 * For the carousel I added a 4th indicator by adding an extra list iten to the carousel-indicators ordered list
 * For the text on the contact-img this was hard to pick a suitable colour for the text as the picutre has many colours.
 I added an black transparent overlay so that the white text could be seen easier.
+* For the contact form I added a black transparent overlay similar to above so the white test was easier to read where the image had a lighter green colour, however this made the header, submit and reset buttons look faded out due to the overlay.
+I added the position relative to these elements to solve the issue.
 * In the form I wanted the fieldset dotted line to go around the whole element.
 Due to bootstrap the fieldset legend width was set to 100%, discovered in chrome developer tools, I added width: auto; to the element to solve the problem.
 * In the form I made the textarea cols responsive by adding width: 100%; to the element.